Notes on explicit smooth maps on 7-dimensional manifolds into the 4-dimensional Euclidean space: Introduction and fold maps.

-Motivated by these studies, in the present paper, we study explicit smooth maps, especially, fold maps into ${\mathbb{R}}^4$ on $7$-dimensional manifolds, which produce interesting problems on algebraic and differential topology of manifolds.
-For example, we will see new explicit fold maps into ${\mathbb{R}}^4$ on $7$-dimensional closed and simply-connected manifolds of a class about which comprehensive algebraic topological studies have been demonstrated by Kreck (\cite{kreck}) and explore meanings in algebraic and differential topological theory of manifolds.
+Motivated by these studies, in the present paper, we study explicit smooth maps, especially, fold maps into ${\mathbb{R}}^4$ on $7$-dimensional manifolds, which produce interesting problems on algebraic topology and differential topology of manifolds.
+For example, we will see new explicit fold maps into ${\mathbb{R}}^4$ on $7$-dimensional closed and simply-connected manifolds of a class about which comprehensive algebraic topological studies have been demonstrated by Kreck (\cite{kreck}) for example, and explore meanings in algebraic topological or differential topological theory of manifolds.